KnowageLabs/Knowage-Documentation/chapter_4/import_export.rst

 In this section we describe how to manage the import/export of KPIs between two tenants.

-The user must enter Knowage as administrator of source tenant and click on **Import/Export KPIs** from Server Manager menu panel.
+The user must enter Knowage as administrator of the source tenant and click on **KPIs** from the *Import/Export* menu panel.

 .. figure:: media/image77.png